 In contrast, we generally cannot substitute fragmented sequenced samples for intact reference genomes.
 If we attempt to align one sequenced sample against another, we are in effect aligning several million short-reads from one sample against several million short-reads from another sample, which yields a very large exponential number of very short alignments.
 Basically, the result is a chaotic mess.
 Thus, in our control-treatment scenario, we cannot arbitrarily choose one sequenced sample as a control and align the remaining treatment samples to it, as we would be aligning millions of reads in each treatment sample against millions of reads in the control sample.
 Therefore, we usually recommend that sequenced samples be aligned to known reference genomes as deposited in standard databases like NCBI.

 There are alternate solutions to this issue, such as de novo assembly and short-read/long-read hybrid assemblies, but unfortunately it is not possible to de novo assemble genomes to fully-finished form using only Illumina short-read instruments.
 However, it’s often possible to de novo assemble to the scaffold level, which typically generates a few hundred scaffolds, i.e. partial chromosomes or genomes (in bacteria, a single circular chromosome equals a complete genome).
 In order to get a full genome it’s generally necessary to use both short-read and long-read instruments and perform a hybrid assembly with those two results.
 Then, gap filling, scaffolding, and reference genome assembly tools are typically needed in conjunction with manual annotation to complete the genome.
-This usually requires a team of specialized researchers so it’s not something we personally can offer, and aren’t aware of any commercial services that do this yet either.
+This usually requires a team of specialized researchers so it’s not something we offer now, and we’re not aware of other commercial service providers who offer this service.